intel/synce4l/README.md

 > *Remark:* **If extended SSM is not enabled, it's implicitly assumed as `0xFF`

-### External input mode

-If `synce4l` is configured to run in external input mode then EEC needs to have external 1PPS source attached (GPS or other generator).
-In this scenario `synce4l` always broadcasts clock quality level (QL) defined in configuration file.
-Additionally, for “external” mode incoming SyncE frames do not participate in best source selection algorithm for EEC.

-### Line input mode

-In line input mode incoming SyncE frames are processed and best clock source is extracted from the link having the best quality level.
+Incoming SyncE frames are processed and best clock source is extracted from the link having the best quality level.
 `synce4l` configures such "best quality" port as a source to recover clock for EEC.
 The recovered QL is broadcasted to all other interfaces then.
-An external clock cannot be used in this mode.
+`synce4l` can use external 1PPS source attached (GPS or other generator). which will participate in best source selection algorithm for EEC.

 ---